Skip to main content

 • if you complain in writing, keep a copy of everything you send and make a note of when you sent it.

-Step 2: if you are still not happy
+Step 2: If you are still not happy

-If you’ve been through the clinic’s complaint’s process and you’re still not happy, you can contact us to see if we can help.
+If you’ve been through the clinic’s complaint’s process and you’re still not happy, you can also contact us to see if we can help.
 Normally, this should be within six months of you becoming aware of the problem.
 If we think there is more the clinic can do to resolve your complaint, we will send it back to the clinic for a further review.

-You should know that by law we’re only able to deal with certain complaints.
+Please be aware that by law we’re only able to deal with certain complaints.
 We cannot review specific decisions about your clinical care, nor can we help you obtain a refund or compensation.

 Even if we might not be able to take forward a complaint on your behalf, we will use your feedback to help shape our inspection process.
 This helps protect others from going through a similar experience.
-Email us at enquiriesteam@hfea.gov.uk to see if we can look into it for you.

 Additional resources